vdizz/payments-engine/README.md

 A simple payments system for processessing financial transactions.

-This program will accept a CSV file of transactions to update client accounts and output a final state of each account.
+This program will accept a CSV file of transactions to update client accounts and output their final state.

 Supported transaction options: `deposit`, `withdraw`, `dispute`, `resolve`, `chargeback`